Basilica of the Fourteen Holy Helpers, Bad Staffelstein, Germany

 The Basilica of the Fourteen Holy Helpers stands on a hill above the Main valley in Upper Franconia, on the site where a fifteenth-century shepherd reported visions of the Christ Child and fourteen helping saints.
 Balthasar Neumann's Rococo church, built 1743 to 1772, is nicknamed God's Ballroom for its light.
 Franciscan friars serve it as a living pilgrimage shrine.

 Set on a hilltop in the gentle countryside Franconians call the Gottesgarten, the God's Garden, the Basilica of the Fourteen Holy Helpers marks a place of vision and intercession.
-Between 1445 and 1446 a shepherd named Hermann Leicht reported seeing the Christ Child in a field near Langheim, in a later vision surrounded by fourteen children who declared, 'We are the fourteen helpers and want a chapel.'
-A reported healing the following year drew the first pilgrims, and the site became a shrine to the Fourteen Holy Helpers, plague-era saints invoked together against sudden death, fever, and affliction.
+It grew from a shepherd's fifteenth-century report of the Christ Child and fourteen children asking for a chapel, and became a shrine to the Fourteen Holy Helpers, plague-era saints invoked together against sudden death, fever, and affliction.
 The present basilica, raised between 1743 and 1772, is one of the supreme achievements of Bavarian Rococo.
-Its architect, Balthasar Neumann, solved a delicate problem with great ingenuity: the apparition spot lay where a conventional altar could not stand, so he designed an interior of interlocking ovals that places the free-standing Gnadenaltar, the Altar of Grace, at the heart of the nave, exactly over the apparition site.
+Its architect, Balthasar Neumann, designed an interior of interlocking ovals that places the free-standing Gnadenaltar, the Altar of Grace, over the apparition site at the heart of the nave.
 Stuccowork and ceiling frescoes turn the interior into a vision of cream, gold, pink, and soft blue, so radiant that pilgrims long ago named it God's Ballroom.
 It remains an active shrine in the Diocese of Bamberg, served by Franciscan friars, with around 160 organized pilgrimages and roughly half a million visitors each year.
 Vision and architecture meet here in a single experience of light, where the sacred is felt less as solemnity than as celebration.

 Context and lineage